denis-onder/google-calendar-api/README.md

 # Calendar App

-> Made with the Calendar API and Google OAuth
+> Made with the Google Calendar API

 ### Scripts:

 `npm start` - Starts the Node server.

 `npm run dev` - Starts the Node server in development mode using Nodemon.

-`npm test` - Runs the test suite.

 ### Environmental variables: